happyplaygrounds/erp-docs/pages/hiiq/hiiq_purchasing.md

 title: Happy Purchasing
 tags: [quotes]
 keywords: purchasing, quotes
-last_updated: March 5, 2021
+last_updated: March 11, 2021
-summary: "You can print a PDF version of a Purchase Order which will be based on the vendors on your quote."
+summary: "You can print a PDF version of a Purchase Order which will be based on the vendors entered on your quote."
 sidebar: hiiq_sidebar
-permalink: hiiq_about_purchasing.html
+permalink: hiiq_purchasing.html
 folder: hiiq
 ---